Paris Commune: Failed seizure attempt and government retreat

-Troops sent by Adolphe Thiers seizing the cannons of Montmartre, paid for by the Parisian via a subscription.
+Troops sent by Adolphe Thiers seizing the cannons of Montmartre, paid for by the Parisians via a subscription.
 These were later taken back by the National Guards during the uprising of 18 March 1871, the starting point of the Paris Commune.

 Early in the morning of 18 March, two brigades of soldiers climbed the butte of Montmartre, where the largest collection of cannons, 170 in number, were located.
 A small group of revolutionary national guardsmen were already there, and there was a brief confrontation between the brigade led by General Claude Lecomte, and the National Guard; one guardsman, named Turpin, was shot, later dying.
 Word of the shooting spread quickly, and members of the National Guard from all over the neighbourhood, along with others including Clemenceau, hurried to the site to confront the soldiers.